310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 So what?
 Sure, we’ve taken your bait, and now security at the headquarters is a little thin.
 And sure, maybe you’ll be able to at least get in touch with Sengoku-kun, or search the building.

-But that doesn't change your situation.
+But that doesn’t change your situation.

 You’re surrounded by a group of people who aren’t afraid to use violence, and you’ve clearly provoked them — by declaring war.